ibm-cloud-docs/monitoring/monitor/troubleshoot.md

 - Sysdig agent 10.4.0
 - Sysdig agent 10.4.1

 Where connectivity between your infrastructure and Sysdig’s hosted service may fail.
+For more information, see [Sysdig Release Notes](https://docs.sysdig.com/en/sysdig-agent-release-notes.html).

 If you are experiencing connectivity issues, complete the following steps: